 We’ve seen clients trying both BigPicture and Portfolio before they would eventually commit to one of them.
-User interface is polished in both, but differs noticeably.
-It’s worth noting that thanks to its Gantt chart module only one of the tools is both agile- and waterfall-friendly and, according to a recent research2, the vast majority of world’s business are still waterfall to some extent.
+The user interface is polished in both but differs noticeably.
+It’s worth noting that thanks to its Gantt chart module only one of the tools is both agile- and waterfall-friendly and, according to a recent research1, the vast majority of world’s business is still waterfall to some extent.

 1 PMI’s Pulse of the Profession 2017®.
 Project Management Institute, Newtown Square, PA, U.S.A.

 BigPicture 7.4 for Jira Server, Data Center and Cloud is now live.
 It has new Quick assignee, Multi-select, and Time Tracking (Spent) features, among others.